unionai-oss/pandera/docs/source/koalas.rst

 *new in 0.8.0*

-`Koalas <https://koalas.readthedocs.io/en/latest/>`__ is a distributed compute framework that offers pandas drop-in replacement dataframe implementation.
+`Koalas <https://koalas.readthedocs.io/en/latest/>`__ is a distributed compute framework that offers a pandas drop-in replacement dataframe implementation.
 You can use pandera to validate :py:func:`~databricks.koalas.DataFrame` and :py:func:`~databricks.koalas.Series` objects directly.
 First, install ``pandera`` with the ``dask`` extra: